Family holding signs at a Santa Ponça rally marking the 12th anniversary of missing teen Malén Ortiz.

 Walking along the street in Magaluf, you see the mix of tourism and daily life: hotels, small repair shops, ice cream parlors.
 Such places are memory sites for witnesses who may have seen something small back then but did not think it important.
 Witnesses who today, after years, still keep silent out of fear of being implicated would need protection measures and clear incentives to come forward.

 Concrete approaches that could help here and now: First, a publicly accessible, data‑protection‑compliant case dossier update that explains which leads have been pursued and which remain open.
-Second, a coordinated cold‑case unit on the islands with access to modern forensic methods — DNA reanalysis, digital evidence recovery, matching with national databases.
+Second, a coordinated cold‑case unit on the islands with access to modern forensic methods — DNA reanalysis, digital evidence recovery, matching with national databases (New leads in the Malén Ortiz case: Why answers in Mallorca are taking so long).
 Third, a witness program with protection options and anonymous reporting channels, both by phone and digitally.

 Fourth: systematic review of traffic cameras, private parking lots and garage footage from the night in question, supplemented by new calls for the review of old video material.
 Fifth: a low‑threshold support center for families that provides legal, psychological and organizational help so that memorial gatherings do not become the only form of applying pressure.
 Sixth: a reward fund, publicly established and transparently managed, can make lost tips attractive again.